ErenSeven/QR-code-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- CSS Grid
+- CSS Flex
 -
 ### What I learned

-I found out that using "Grid" is a nice solution for alignment
+I found out that using "Flex" is a nice solution for alignment

 ## Author